wonglok/InheritanceMixinFactory/README.md

 			);
 		}else if (mode === 1){
 			//MDN, and Three.js approach
-			//This mode doesnot work with variable based object type naming
+			//DOESNOT Works with variable based naming, but still valid for instanceof testing...
 			//Assign the parent's item into
 			return assignPrototype(
 				function() { SuperClass.call(this); }, //dont have to look at upper prototypal chian